Mission-Mars-Fourth-Horizon-Org/CoffeePotDevice/README.md

     az account show
     ```

 1. Decide on a name for the Resource Group and IoT Hub you will create an the Location where you want them.
 It's suggested that you use a name that includes "mars" to keep in theme with the event.
-Perpahs appending your city name, airport code, etc. to help keep it unique.
-For example, if yuo were configuring the resources for an event in Seattle you might use  the `sea` airport code in your names:
+Perhaps appending your city name, airport code, etc. to help keep it unique.
+For example, if you were configuring the resources for an event in Seattle you might use  the `sea` airport code in your names:

     - Resource Group Name: **`marsgroupsea`**
     - IoT Hub Name: **`marsiotsea`**